Art by Lisa Esherick

 About the Artist:

 Born in San Francisco in 1941 to architect parents, Lisa Esherick studied at the San Francisco Art Institute under Diebenkon, Weeks, Neri, Lobdell and Jefferson.
 She taught classes at City College of San Francisco from 1976 to 2006, during which time she received an M.F.A. in painting from San Francisco State University.
 Her work has been exhibited throughout the United States and in Germany, and is held in numerous private and corporate collections.
 After two decades of making paintings inspired by travels and dealing with people in public places, from train stations and airports to casinos and spas, she has returned to an old love— the cityscape and freeways of San Francisco for her subject.
 Lately she has been dividing her studio time between painting and making short, stop motion animated films.
 Lisa maintains her studio in Berkeley.
-Examples of her work can be seen on her website.

 Photo — Don Prichard